 (includes historical overviews of the school)

-(one folder of photographs including some taken in 1935-1936 that show the school's facilities and some of its students and faculty at that time; these were sent to Dean Holley by Mary Elizabeth Poole for use in the anniversary celebration; shelved separately under P-40044/folder 1)
+Photographs, including some taken in 1935-1936, that show the school's facilities and some of its students and faculty at that time; these were sent to Dean Holley by Mary Elizabeth Poole for use in the anniversary celebration.

-(five folders of photographs of SILS people and events, probably used in publicity; shelved separately under P-40044/folders 7-11)
+Photographs of SILS people and events, probably used in publicity.

 This series consists of files related to the work of various committees of the School of Information and Library Science.